Top 12 Tips for Moving to Spain

 Moving to another country is exhilarating and exciting, but also a bit stressful to plan.
 We moved in 2019 from London and have put together what we think are the top twelve tips to get you settled.

-So, you’ve decided you are moving to Spain.
+So, you’ve decided you’re moving to Spain.
 Great!
-But you haven’t told your boss and your friends keep asking when the leaving party is.
-You keep putting it off as you think one more month’s paycheck will be handy or you have that wedding coming up so may as well wait for that to be done.
-You will have to take the plunge at some point, and it will always be a little scary and/or inconvenient.
+But you haven’t told your boss, and your friends keep asking when the leaving party is.
+You keep putting it off because you think one more month’s paycheck will be handy, or you have that wedding coming up—so you may as well wait until that’s over.
+At some point, you’ll have to take the plunge, and it will always be a little scary and/or inconvenient.

-Afraid to quit our jobs and have enough money saved we kept pushing our move-date back.
+Afraid to quit our jobs and wanting to have enough money saved, we kept pushing our move-date back.
 Sometimes this made us feel like we were never going to go.
-This can cause arguments if you are moving as a couple and one person is more keen to move than the other.
-Think about what figure you would be comfortable as a saving cushion and set an end date to have moved by.
-We set this for September 2019, and moved October 2019.
-If we hadn’t set a date at all, we wouldn’t have moved till after Christmas for sure.
+This can cause arguments if you’re moving as a couple and one person is more eager than the other.
+Think about what savings figure you’d feel comfortable with as a cushion, and set a final move date.
+We set ours for September 2019—and moved in October.
+If we hadn’t set a date at all, we definitely wouldn’t have moved until after Christmas.

 2) DO SAVE MONEY THOUGH

-Having a safety cushion is important for unexpected costs along the way.
-As any veteran expat will tell you, there are always additional costs that you haven’t considered.
-For example, a lot of landlords ask to see a work contract for renting- but if you have substantial savings you can show them this may be up for negotiation.
-The bureaucracy (worthy of a point in itself, see below) will also perhaps get the better of you and you will want to hire a lawyer or accountant for your mental health.
-Thankfully, Spain is on average cheaper than some of its European neighbours, so this doesn’t have to be a lot.
+Having a financial cushion is important for unexpected costs along the way.
+As any veteran expat will tell you, there are always additional expenses you haven’t considered.
+For example, many landlords ask to see a work contract before renting—but if you have substantial savings, this may be negotiable.
+Bureaucracy (worthy of a point on its own—see below) might also get the better of you, and you’ll want to hire a lawyer or accountant for your own peace of mind.
+Thankfully, Spain is on average cheaper than some of its European neighbours, so this cushion doesn’t need to be enormous.

-You may be clear on wanting to move to Spain, but the regions in Spain vary A LOT and your experience will be very different depending on where you go.
-Of course, if you are moving for a job relocation or if you have to consider your families education, the decision will be made for you.
-But for most of us, the choice is wide open and when you look at the map it can seem a bit overwhelming.
-Especially when you think of the distance between big cities.
-From Malaga to Barcelona for example it’s a whopping 10-hour drive.
+You may be clear about wanting to move to Spain, but the regions vary A LOT, and your experience will be very different depending on where you go.
+Of course, if you’re relocating for a job or have to consider your family’s education, the decision may be made for you.
+But for most of us, the choice is wide open, and looking at the map can feel overwhelming.
+Especially when you realise the distance between major cities—Malaga to Barcelona is a whopping 10-hour drive, for example.

-Many head straight to the well-known destinations like Barcelona or Madrid but we invite you to give it some more thought.
-Firstly, you need to think about why you initially wanted to move to Spain.
-Was it to learn Spanish? (then Barcelona is probably not your best choice).
-To enjoy a slower-pace of life?
-You have a remote job and want to save some money whilst in Spain?
-To find a new job?
-To enjoy the beach?
-The countryside?...
+Many people head straight to well-known destinations like Barcelona or Madrid, but we encourage you to give it more thought.
+First, think about why you wanted to move to Spain in the first place.
+Was it to learn Spanish?
+(Then Barcelona might not be your best bet.)
+To enjoy a slower pace of life?
+Do you have a remote job and want to save money?
+Are you job-hunting?
+Do you prefer the beach or countryside?

-If finding a job pronto is top of the priority and you don’t speak Spanish then the bigger cities such as Barcelona, Madrid or Bilbao are a safer bet as here you will find more international companies and English-speaking roles.
+If finding a job is your top priority and you don’t speak Spanish, then bigger cities like Barcelona, Madrid, or Malaga are safer bets as they have more international companies and English-speaking roles.

-If you want to take a bit of time out and learn some Spanish before getting on the job hunt, we recommend you head to one of the more affordable laid-back spots first.
-As we all know, job searching is stressful and this is heightened if you see your bank account decreasing rapidly.
-To give you an idea, in Granada our rent was 50% less than it is in Madrid and eating out in similar-standard restaurants costs us around 30% more in Madrid.
-When you just arrive it is also nice to enjoy what you later may not be able to.
-In the provinces by the coast you can have city-life with the beach less than an hour away.
-In Granada you can be in the sea within an hour, walk into the countryside from the centre of town and drive for 45 minutes to be in a ski-resort.
-All things we miss in Madrid.
+If you want to take some time out and learn Spanish before starting the job hunt, we recommend heading to a more affordable, laid-back spot first.
+Job hunting is stressful—even more so when you see your bank account shrinking.
+For comparison, our rent in Granada was 50% lower than in Madrid, and meals at comparable restaurants cost us around 30% more in Madrid.
+When you first arrive, it’s nice to enjoy what you might not be able to later.
+In provinces along the coast, you can enjoy city life with the beach less than an hour away.
+In Granada, you can reach the sea in an hour, walk into the countryside from the town centre, and drive 45 minutes to a ski resort—all things we miss in Madrid.

-4) GET READY FOR LOWER WAGES BUT CHEAPER DELICIOUS MEALS
+4) EXPECT LOWER WAGES, BUT CHEAPER DELICIOUS MEALS

 5) USE IDEALISTA AND FOTOCASA TO LOOK FOR A HOME

 These are the most common sites to use to search for flat-shares and private homes.
 Remember, some things are negotiable in person.
-So, an advert may say two months deposit, agency fees and an additional guarantee for furnishings…but in person, once they have seen your well-put-together self and contract/savings there may be some flexibility.
+So, an advert may say two months deposit, agency fees and an additional guarantee for furnishings…but in person, once they have met you and seen your contract or savings, there may be some flexibility.

 6) JOIN USEFUL FACEBOOOK GROUPS BEFORE THE MOVE, BUT THEN UNFOLLOW

-There are many groups for foreigners to help each other and ask questions (e.g. Expats in Granada).
-You will find all array of questions asked and answered here.
-From where to find a jar of marmite to the tax rate for LLC company owners continuing their business abroad but residing in Spain.
-Use it for what you need and then unfollow- as many comments are actually more comedy-gold than helpful and you will lose hours on there.
-I remember reading a comment from a man wanting to know if anyone would be interested in buying is sourdough starter as he was moving and couldn’t take it with him.
+There are lots of groups for foreigners to ask questions and support each other (e.g. Expats in Granada).
+You’ll find everything from where to buy Marmite to the tax rate for LLC owners living in Spain.
+Use these groups for what you need, then unfollow—many comments are more comedy gold than actually helpful, and you’ll lose hours reading them.
+I remember one guy asking if anyone wanted to buy his sourdough starter because he couldn’t take it with him.

-7) RESEARCH LIFE ADMIN BEFORE YOU GO AND TAKE A DEEP BREATH ONCE YOU HAVE LANDED
+7) RESEARCH LIFE ADMIN BEFORE YOU GO—AND BREATHE ONCE YOU ARRIVE

 8) DON’T BOTHER WITH SPANISH CLASSES BEFORE YOU GO

-But if you are in a hurry, we found Sabadell and Abanca a good temporary option as they let you open an account with your passport number.
+If you're in a hurry, Sabadell and Abanca let you open an account with just a passport—so they’re good interim options.

 11) DON’T GET EXCITED FOR A SIESTA EVERY DAY